mcasp001/MeganCasper-website/README.md

-# Welcome to LearnCS8 Resume Website
+# Welcome to Megan Casper's resume website

-This is an template website for you to fill in your own information.
-Follow the instructions at https://learncs8.com
+This is a background on me and my interests.

-Special thanks to the open source bootstrap libraries that made this website possible.
+I am hoping to get involved in politics and make a difference in my community.